MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/1-register-backoffice-users/readme.md

 ## 2. Customer Specifications and Clarifications

-The client has outlined that the Admin Role should possess the functionality to create backoffice users through IAM.
+The client has outlined that the Admin Role should possess the functionality to create backoffice users through an out-of-band process.

 The admin decides the role of the user, which can be one of the following: